 With approval from the responsible manager and local senior human resources manager, or each of their respective designees, an employee for whom business necessity for home Internet service is shown may be approved to receive a stipend for reimbursement of reasonable business use of home internet service.
 The supplement may be entered to continue indefinitely, however, the business need for home internet service should be reviewed periodically by each employee's manager, or other financial staff in the business unit.

-Upon approval, the paycheck supplement may be requested by contacting HR Transaction Services at firstname.lastname@example.org.
-A template that should be used for documentation is available on Stanford's Gateway to Financial Activities.
+A template request form that should be used for documentation is available on Stanford's Gateway to Financial Activities.
 Employees may be approved to receive a supplement of up to $35 monthly.